errbotio/errbot/docs/user_guide/backend_development/index.rst

 [Advanced] Backend development
 ==============================

-A backend is the glue code to connect Err to a chatting service.
+A backend is the glue code to connect Errbot to a chatting service.
-Starting with Err 2.3.0, backends can be developed out of the main repository.
-This documentation is there to guide you making a new backend for a chatting service but is also interesting to understand more core concepts of Err.
+Starting with Errbot 2.3.0, backends can be developed out of the main repository.
+This documentation is there to guide you making a new backend for a chatting service but is also interesting to understand more core concepts of Errbot.

-It is important to understand the core concepts of Err before starting to work on a backend.
+It is important to understand the core concepts of Errbot before starting to work on a backend.

 Architecture